Arch Linux - Post-installation

 $ sudo pacman -S intel-ucode

-The boot loader must be configured to load either amd-ucode.img
+The boot loader must be configured to load either amd-ucode.img or intel-ucode.img as the

 first initrd.
 The section below shows how to configure rEFInd.
 (See the